Ten Top Tips for Aging Well

 Simply living longer isn’t enough.
 What we really want is to live longer well, staying healthy enough to continue doing the things we love.
 While having good genes certainly helps, a growing body of research suggests that how well you age depends largely on you and what you do.
 Fortunately, research also finds that it’s never too late to make changes that can help you live a longer and healthier life.
 Here, from the American Geriatrics Society’s Foundation for Health in Aging, are ten top tips for living longer and better:

-Know the low-down on sleep in later life Contrary to popular belief, older people don’t need less sleep than younger adults.
-Most need at least 7 or 8 hours of shuteye a night.
+Know the low-down on sleep in later life.
+Contrary to popular belief, older people don’t need less sleep than younger adults.
+New recommendations from the National Sleep Foundation suggest 7 to 8 hours of shut-eye a night.
 If you’re getting that much and are still sleepy during the day, see your healthcare professional.
 You may have a sleep disorder called sleep apnea.
 People with sleep apnea stop breathing briefly, but repeatedly, while sleeping.
 Among other things, untreated sleep apnea can increase your risk of developing heart disease.

-Find the right healthcare professional and make the most of your visits See your healthcare professional regularly, answer his or her questions frankly, ask any questions you have, and follow his or her advice.
-If you have multiple, chronic health problems, your best bet may be to see a geriatrician – a physician with advanced training that prepares her to care for the most complex patients.
+Find the right healthcare professional and make the most of your visits.
+See your healthcare professional regularly, answer his or her questions frankly, ask any questions you have, and follow his or her advice.
+If you have multiple, chronic health problems, your best bet may be to see a geriatrics healthcare professional—someone with advanced training that prepares her to care for the most complex patients.

 DISCLAIMER: This information is not intended to diagnose health problems or to take the place of medical advice or care you receive from your physician or other healthcare provider.
 Always consult your healthcare provider about your medications, symptoms, and health problems.